 Embodied Polyaesthetics

-What is Polyaesthetics?
+What Is Polyaesthetics?

 Polyaesthetics is the culture of perception.
 Perceiving an object (the world) is a multi-sensory act with all of the senses being involved.
 Multi-sensorial awareness leads to in-depth-perception ("Mehrsinnen Gewahrsein" or "Mehrwahrnehmung") and has direct influence on the quality of moulding, shaping and performing